emilygv/emilyvernon.com/_casestudies/bringly.md

 content="The next step is implementation.
 This project was done with a limited budget, which means best practices vs user testing informed the approach.
 However, not all is lost. **The team can also assess success and further improve through customer service inquiries.**" %}

 {% capture info-highlight %}
-#### Scope Clarity Through Visuals
+#### Scope Clarity with Visuals
-What screens or flows that were and were not included in the scope could be improved by including visuals.
+What screens or flows included and not included in the scope could be improved by including visuals.
 |
-#### Micro Interactions with Tables
+#### Micro Interactions, Tables
-Designing an easy-to-use table includes a number of small decisions that could impact the user experience.
+Designing an easy-to-use table includes a number of small decisions that impacts the user experience.
 |
 #### Thinking Through Design Systems
 The design system was built and added to as screens were developed.
-It took multiple rounds to refine and align components.
+It took multiple rounds to refine.
 {% endcapture %}
 {% include info-highlight.html content=info-highlight %}